Execution¶

 Given a total order of transaction candidates (from the mempool),1 the execution engine updates "the" state of the replicated state machine by executing them.
 The execution engine uses state dependency labels to calculate updates concurrently when possible.
 Furthermore, partial order information can suffice to start concurrent computation, even before mempool and consensus determine a total order.
 Transaction candidates that include side effects (such as sending messages to a user or solver) perform those effects from the Executor process within the Execution Engines.

-In V1, following each state update, the mempool's [[Worker
+In V1, following each state update, the mempool's Worker Engine is informed, so that it can garbage collect information and log results.

 Background